A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems: Almost Global Asymptotic Stability

-Since the eigenvalues of a triangular block matrix are simply the eigenvalues of the blocks on the diagonal, the claim of hyperbolicity follows directly from the hyperbolicity of $0_Y$ for \eqref{inner_theorem} and the hyperbolicity of all equilibria of \eqref{unforced}.
-Furthermore, an almost globally asymptotically stable system has exactly one stable equilibrium, so at ${x = 0_X}$ all eigenvalues of the top left block have negative real part, but at least one eigenvalue has positive real part at all other equilibria of \eqref{unforced}.
-Therefore $(0_X,0_Y)$ is locally exponentially stable, while all other equilibria in $X \times \mathcal{B}_Y$ are unstable. \end{proof} To complete the proof, it will therefore suffice to show that the stable equilibrium $(0_X,0_Y)$ is almost globally attractive.
+Since the eigenvalues of a triangular block matrix are simply the eigenvalues of the blocks on the diagonal, the hyperbolicity claim follows directly from the hyperbolicity of $0_Y$ for \eqref{inner_theorem} and the hyperbolicity of all equilibria of \eqref{unforced}.

+An almost globally asymptotically stable system has only one stable equilibrium (since all other equilibria lie on the boundary of its basin of attraction).
+Therefore, at ${x = 0_X}$ all eigenvalues of the top left block have negative real part, but one or more eigenvalues at all other equilibria of \eqref{unforced} have positive real part.
+Hence $(0_X,0_Y)$ is locally exponentially stable and all other equilibria in $X \times \mathcal{B}(0_Y)$ are unstable. \end{proof} To complete the proof, it will therefore suffice to show that the stable equilibrium $(0_X,0_Y)$ is almost globally attractive.

-\begin{step} For any ${y_0 \in \mathcal{B}_Y}$, the nonautonomous semiflow $\Phi _{y_0}$ is asymptotically autonomous with limit semiflow $\Theta$. \end{step} \begin{proof} For any sequences ${t_j \rightarrow t}$, ${s_j \rightarrow \infty}$, and ${x_j \rightarrow x}$,
+\begin{step} For any ${y_0 \in \mathcal{B}(0_Y)}$, the nonautonomous semiflow $\Phi _{y_0}$ is asymptotically autonomous with limit semiflow $\Theta$. \end{step} \begin{proof} For any sequences ${t_j \rightarrow t}$, ${s_j \rightarrow \infty}$, and ${x_j \rightarrow x}$,